 \subsection{The Flatness Problem}

-Let us make a tremendous extrapolation and assume that Einstein equations are valid until the Plank era, when the temperature of the universe is $T_\pl\sim \mpl\sim 10^{19}$ GeV.
-From Eq. (\ref{curvature}), we read that if the universe is perfectly flat, then $(\Omega=1)$ at all times.
+Let us make a tremendous extrapolation and assume that Einstein equations are valid until the Plank era, when the temperature of the universe is $T_{\rm Pl}\sim 10^{19}$ GeV.
+From the equation for the curvature

+\be \Omega-1=\frac{k}{H^2 a^2}, \ee we read that if the universe is perfectly flat, then $(\Omega=1)$ at all times.
 On the other hand, if there is even a small curvature term, the time dependence of $\left(\Omega-1\right)$ is quite different.